Amy Goldsmith, State Director

 Jenny manages communications and marketing for Clean Water Action New Jersey’s campaigns, events, and programs, including website, email alerts, social media, print and online communications, and videos.
 Ms. Vickers also helps coordinate organizational events such as action-oriented lobby days, conferences, charity auctions, fundraisers, wine tastings, art shows, poetry festivals and more.
 She also conducts media and member outreach, grassroots and fundraising campaigns, mobilization efforts, responds to inquiries for information, and makes referrals on a wide variety of environmental issues.
 Formerly, the Program Assistant for the University Honors Program and Ethics Studies Program at East Carolina University, as well as Staff Writer/Editor of The East Carolinian Newspaper.
 She has a M.A. in International Studies from East Carolina University.
 Jenny is also a published freelance writer and owns her own Etsy shop where she makes and sells handmade crochet and knitted goods.
 In addition to the environment, she is passionate about traveling, hiking, yoga, organic gardening, and music.

-Ben Davies, Long Branch Canvass Director
+Katie McCarthy, Long Branch Canvass Director

 Deborah Kim Gaddy, Environmental Justice Organizer